 Tickets can be purchased online or at the door.
 There will be a line if you purchase tickets the day of.

-The best time to visit is after 4 pm when all the large tour groups have left.
+The best time to visit is right when it opens or after 4 pm when all the large tour groups have left.

 This famous bridge is a special landmark in Florence.
 It is known as a romantic spot in Florence.
 Personally, I did not get that vibe.

 I thought it was extremely expensive shopping.
-Not to mention, gelato that cost 3 times as much as other places in the city!
+Not to mention, gelato costs 3 times as much as other places in the city!

-Ponte Vecchio is Italian for old bridge.
-The bridge crosses the Arno river at the spot that the Romans originally built it.
+Ponte Vecchio is Italian for the old bridge.
+The bridge crosses the Arno river at the spot where the Romans originally built it.
 It was the only bridge in Florence to cross the Arno until 1218.

 The Arno river is very impressive and admiring this bridge from a distance is just as satisfying as walking through it (in my opinion).